tldr-pages/tldr/pages/windows/choco-upgrade.md

 `choco upgrade all`

-- Upgrade all except specified comma-seperated packages:
+- Upgrade all except specified comma-separated packages:

 `choco upgrade all --except "{{package(s)}}"`